 - Travel Jeans: Don’t forget to pack a pair of jeans – yes, even for a hot weather trip!
 Why?
 Because you don’t want to look like a backpacking gringo every single day, and for those days when you just want to go out to a bar or look semi-nice, jeans are perfect.
 My favorite travel jeans have 6 POCKETS.
 6!!
 And 2 of them are zipped and hidden inside other pockets, for extra pickpocket protection – crucial in any country.
 Jeremy and I each have several pairs of our favorite Aviator USA jeans.
 They’re super stretchy and buttery soft, dry quickly in the rain or when wet, and aren’t as thick as regular denim.
 They’re cozy enough to wear on a plane, stretchy enough to accommodate that 5 extra pounds of travel weight I always seem to bring back home with me, and they’re super cute!
 We’re both obsessed.
 You can get a pair of men’s or women’s black jeans (my personal favorites) or a pair of indigo jeans (which are slightly less buttery & stretchy, in my experience) on the Aviator USA website.

 - Travel Shoes: We have strong opinions on travel shoes – we have full posts about our favorite women’s travel shoes & men’s travel shoes.
-We each wore three pairs of shoes during our trip to Colombia, and they stood the test for everything from hiking to long city days to salsa dancing!
+We each typically pack 3 pairs of shoes in our bags (yes, they fit!) that we use for everything from hiking to long city days to salsa dancing:

-- We each had a pair of lightweight trail runners (His & Hers).
+- Lightweight trail runners (His & Hers).
 They’re lightweight, breathe nicely, and have insane grip.
 They were made for running on mud, dirt, and gravel, so their quality is incredible.
 Also because of that, they’re perfect hiking shoes.
 No, you don’t need to lug around your heavy boots!

-- We both brought leather Teva Sandals (his & hers).
+- Leather Teva Sandals (his & hers).
 They’re super durable, lightweight, cute, and double as water shoes.
 In addition to wearing them everywhere that it was warm, we also wore them for adventure sports like canyoning and whitewater rafting.

 - Waterproof Socks: Whether you’re hiking in the mud or exploring, rain doesn’t have to ruin your day!
 We just threw our packable raincoats and these super handy waterproof socks in our hiking day bag and didn’t have to worry about wet feet all day long.
 We don’t carry bulky hiking boots with us, so these are great addition to our trail runners.